 It’s not the switch – I’ve checked it, I thought, and besides, the charging system looks pretty well cooked.

-The assistant then checked for a short in the switch, and found none.
-He now concluded that it was after all the battery, which was brand new.
-This seemed a dubious diagnosis in itself, and was far from the proper fix I was hoping we’d find, but Lincoln raised no objections and our friend jumped on the enviable chopped S40 and ripped noisily up the street in search of a new battery.
+He then checked for a short in the switch, found none, and concluded that it was after all the battery, which was brand new.
+This seemed a pretty dubious diagnosis, and was far from the proper fix I was hoping we’d find, but Lincoln raised no objections and our friend jumped on the enviable chopped S40 and ripped noisily up the street in search of a new battery.
 We smoked and hung around; time passed.
 The fatigue ensuing from three hours of vibrating sleep on the ferry floor began to overtake me, so I made sure I’d photographed the place well and, clearing a pile of junk from a dusty leather sofa in a corner, laid down on it and went to sleep.
 The last impressions I absorbed when drifting off were the height of the corrugated roof above me, the old timber framework supporting it, and the arrival of a couple of people on bikes who came in and chatted to Andre.

+4 p.m.
 Lincoln woke me up.
 The new battery was fitted, with a hefty charge both electrically and financially, and we were good to go.
-My nap had refreshed me, but it was now around 4 p.m. and we were only a short way into France, meaning another 200 miles or so had to be covered before we could sleep.
-I had no choice but to accept, or perhaps hope, that the new battery would save the afflicted Honda and that all would therefore be well, though the miles would prove to be long and the sleep an exhausted collapse, in a breathtaking location many hours later.
-But any doubtful fatalism on departure was seduced by the charm of travel, as it’s always exciting to move on from a stop when travelling by bike (and you may as well be in a good mood if things are going to go wrong).
-The familiar whiff of adrenalin shimmering through your perception as you fire up the engine and accelerate off to another place you’ve never seen, up another hill you didn’t even know existed and will probably never see again – these things intoxicate me every time and validate the holistic good sense of making trips like this one.
-The immediacy of life becomes simple and clear and there is only this: the bike, the direction and the mood.
+My nap had refreshed me, but we were only a short way into France, meaning another 200 miles or so had to be covered before we could sleep.
+We had no choice but to hope that the new battery would save the afflicted Honda and that all would be well.
+The miles would prove to be long and end in exhausted collapse, in a breathtaking location many, many hours later.
+Any concerns on departure from Andre’s were soothed by the charm of travel, of moving on from a place, and you may as well be in a good mood if things do go wrong.
+The familiar whiff of adrenalin shimmering through your perception as you fire up the engine and accelerate off to another place you’ve never seen, up another hill you didn’t even know existed and will probably never see again – these are the sensations that intoxicate me every time and validate the good sense of making trips like this one.
+The immediacy of life takes precedence; there’s just you, your bike and the mood.